 We believe in no-stress vacations.
 But, if you’re fitting a Disney vacation into a short period of time or feel like every second counts, then you’ll likely make a few rushed choices.
 Especially if this is your First Trip to Walt Disney World and you’re trying to do all the things!
 So how can you make the most of your first day at Walt Disney World?
 Without overdoing it?
-Here are some things to consider for your Arrival Day at Walt Disney World BEFORE you start making plans.
+Here are some things to consider for your First Day at Disney World BEFORE you start making plans.
 Because it will affect how you fill your day and set up the rest of your vacation.

 What should I do the day I arrive at Walt Disney World?